 Family and Friends

-Many people start their business with money borrowed from family and friends.
-Using them as initial investors can help you stay out of debt, meaning that you can wait to get a small business loan when you need to borrow a larger sum.
+Many people start their business with family loans, which is essentially money borrowed from family and friends.
+Using these individuals as initial investors can help you stay out of commercial debt, meaning that you can wait to apply for a small business loan when you might need to borrow a larger sum.

-No brands or products mentioned are affiliated with SoFi, nor do they endorse or sponsor this article.
-Third party trademarks referenced herein are property of their respective owners.
+Third-Party Brand Mentions: No brands, products, or companies mentioned are affiliated with SoFi, nor do they endorse or sponsor this article.
+Third-party trademarks referenced herein are property of their respective owners.